 Janie is now CannaKid’s ASD Consultant & East Coast Representative and Delaware’s Market Leader for Women Grow.
 She is also working with mothers from Israel and America to raise funds for research that will make Autism and accepted Qualifying Condition in Legal Medical Marijuana — both in the United States and globally.
 The Maedler family has since been featured on numerous news channels and talk shows, including The Medical Cannabis Report, Beach Life Magazine, The Cape Gazette, Delmarva Life, and The News Journal.

 According to Janie, Rylie is one of five children worldwide to have developed the rare tumor.
 And, she is the only one who has not shown signs of regression.
 What made the difference?
-Cannabis oil, says the family.
-It is because the natural plant has therapeutic properties that the family is campaigning for its decriminalization.
+Cannabis oil from top CBD oil companies, says the family.
+It is because the natural plant has therapeutic properties in its cannabinoids that the family is campaigning for its decriminalization and legalization on a federal level.

 Perhaps if marijuana were to be legalized, even just medicinally, the survival rate for cancer (in both adults and children) would be improved.
 Right now, there are only 375,000 adult survivors of children’s cancer in the United States.
 That equates to approximately 1 in 530 adults aged 20-39.

-If cannabis has killed 0 people in the history of the world and has proven time and time again to remedy afflictions, including Rylie’s Aggressive Giant Cell Granuloma, why is it prohibited from the general public?
+If cannabis has killed 0 people in the history of the world and has proven time and time again to remedy afflictions, including Rylie’s Aggressive Giant Cell Granuloma, why is CBD oil and other healing cannabinoids prohibited from the general public?
 This is a question many cannabis activists have asked, and it is one we hope you will ask yourself, as well, after reading the Maedler family’s testimonial.